 Robin blew his horn and seven men came and kneeled before him.
 He commanded them to stand up and draw their bows.
-The King thought that they meant to kill him but happily he was mistaken.
-Robin declared that there would be a shooting match, and who so ever would miss the target should receive a blow.
+The King thought that they meant to kill him, but happily he was mistaken.
+Robin declared that there would be a shooting match, and whosoever would miss the target should receive a blow.
 Will Scarlet, Little John and Gilbert all hit true but Robin missed his target by three fingers width.
-And Gilbert said:

-And the king gladly granted his Royal Pardon to Robin Hood.
+The king gladly granted his Royal pardon to Robin Hood.